grafana/mimir/docs/sources/architecture/_index.md

 The system has multiple horizontally scalable microservices that can run separately and in parallel.
 Grafana Mimir microservices are called components.

+Grafana Mimir's design compiles the code for all components into a single binary.
+The `-target` parameter controls which component that single binary will behave as.
+For those looking for a simple way to get started, Grafana Mimir can also be run as a monolith, with all components running simultaneously in one process.
+For more information, refer to [Deployment modes]({{< relref "./deployment-modes.md" >}}).

 <!-- Diagram source at https://docs.google.com/presentation/d/1bHp8_zcoWCYoNU2AhO2lSagQyuIrghkCncViSqn14cU/edit -->

 ![Architecture of Grafana Mimir](../images/architecture.png)